marciogualtieri/About/README.md

 ## Data Science

-You will find my data science projects [here](https://github.com/marciogualtieri/DataScience).
-I have also completed a number of courses from [Coursera](https://www.coursera.org/) and [edX](https://www.edx.org/) on the subjects of statistics, data analysis and data science tools (Spark and R), which are present on my [LinkedIn profile](https://www.linkedin.com/in/marcio-gualtieri-999773b).
+I have completed a number of courses from [Coursera](https://www.coursera.org/) and [edX](https://www.edx.org/) on the subjects of statistics and data science (using tools such as Spark, R and Python).
+You will find a list of my certified courses on my [LinkedIn profile](https://www.linkedin.com/in/marcio-gualtieri-999773b).

+Follow samples of my work that represent some of my data science skills:

+* [Titanic Survivorship Analysis (Kaggle Challenge)](https://www.kaggle.com/gualtieri/titanic/titanic-survivorship-analysis).
+You may download my R notebook directly from Kaggle or from [GitHub](https://github.com/marciogualtieri/DataScience/tree/master/kaggle/titanic).